We’d like to share another $uccess $tory. Maybe you’ve seen his face on TV.

 In two months, his total was $25K and $45K = $70K.
 These projects were parlayed to get his own TV show on the Cooking Channel called “Hook, Line and Dinner”.

 of Greenpoint | Brooklyn.

 You can probably still get his awesome Greenpoint lobsta rolls if you call his cell.
-You have to wait around the corner and it’s cash only.
-Someone looking like this will hand you a bag with the amount of lobsta rolls you ordered—please have exactly change only.
+You have to wait around the corner by the rad wall and it’s cash only for the lobster roll handoff.
+Someone looking like this photo above will hand you a bag with the amount of lobsta rolls you ordered—please have exactly change only.

 You’d only have to meet Ben once to know that he was destined to be on TV.
 Not only that but, he’s the type of guy who makes you feel more valuable about yourself by being in his company.